Catherine22/Frontend-Development/README.md

 A lightweight private npm proxy registry to help you build your private npm registry.

+## Deployment

+### Vue.js Deployment

+To build a Docker image and deploy your web app, you need to:

+1. Add build scripts in package.json
+2. Add webpack config in vue.config.js
+3. Add nginx.conf
+4. Create Dockerfile and dockerignore

+For more information, see [vue-pwa]

 [why rounding odd font sizes to even?]: https://ux.stackexchange.com/questions/129973/why-rounding-odd-font-sizes-to-even
 [the 8-point grid system]: https://builttoadapt.io/intro-to-the-8-point-grid-system-d2573cde8632
 [html5 semantic elements]: https://guide.freecodecamp.org/html/html5-semantic-elements/